MCMi460/TerrariaManhunt/README.md

 <h3 id="compassCommands">Using Compass Commands</h3>

 1. **Must be on multiplayer**
-2. Type in the chat `/help` to see all the commands
+2. Underneath the minimap is the tracker display
-3. Type `/toggleTracker` to see the tracker beneath your minimap
+3. Type in the chat `/tracker help` to see all the commands
-4. Type `/track <player name>` to target the Speedrunner
+4. Type `/tracker set <player name>` to target the Speedrunner

 ---